Peak District Kids writer: Gemma from Families Can Travel

 3. After 200 metres, you’ll reach a farm.
 Follow the road to the left signposted for Hulme End and walk through the wooden gate.
 This is a gated track so very little traffic passes along it.

-4. Continue along the road for 2 km, passing through another metal gate and ignoring a path on your left that joins onto the track you are walking along.
+4. Continue along the track for 2km, passing through another metal gate and ignoring a path on your left that joins onto the track you are walking along.

 5. At the end of the track, walk through the gate and turn left onto the road, following the signpost towards Wetton Mill, Butterton and Wetton.